Generic Name: hydroxychloroquine sulfate

 In recent years, it has been found that certain strains of P. falciparum have become resistant to 4-aminoquinoline compounds (including hydroxychloroquine) as shown by the fact that normally adequate doses have failed to prevent or cure clinical malaria or parasitemia.
 Treatment with quinine or other specific forms of therapy is therefore advised for patients infected with a resistant strain of parasites.

-In adults, 400 mg (= 310 mg base) on exactly the same day of each week.
+Malaria: Suppression: In adults, 400 mg (=310 mg base) on exactly the same day of each week.
 In infants and children, the weekly suppressive dosage is 5 mg, calculated as base, per kg of body weight, but should not exceed the adult dose regardless of weight.

 The dosage for adults may also be calculated on the basis of body weight; this method is preferred for infants and children.
 A total dose representing 25 mg of base per kg of body weight is administered in three days, as follows:

-Hydroxychloroquine sulfate is useful in patients with the following disorders who have not responded satisfactorily to drugs with less potential for serious side effects: lupus erythematosus (chronic discoid and systemic) and acute or chronic rheumatoid arthritis.
+Hydroxychloroquine sulfate tablets, USP are useful in patients with the following disorders who have not responded satisfactorily to drugs with less potential for serious side effects: lupus erythematosus (chronic discoid and systemic) and acute or chronic rheumatoid arthritis.